cbielow/PTXQC/inst/dragNdrop/README.md

  - create a clean R installation by downloading R from [http://www.r-project.org] and installing it.
 We highly recommend the 64bit version to avoid out-of-memory errors.
    If you already have R installed, you may skip this step.
- - install [pandoc](https://github.com/jgm/pandoc/releases).
+ - install [pandoc](https://github.com/jgm/pandoc/releases) (see bottom of page).
 Pandoc is required in order to build the package vignettes (documentation) and PTXQC reports in HTML format.
    In theory you can skip vignette building (see below) and read the [vignettes] [Ref_Vign] online from the PTXQC GitHub page.
    The reports can also be configured to be printed as PDF instead of HTML, but HTML just looks nicer and is interactive.
    **If you install Pandoc later while your R session is already open, you need to close and re-open R in order to make R aware of Pandoc!**